 To connect the CCGX to a mobile (cellular) network, such as a 3G or 4G network, use a cellular router.
-Connect the CCGX to that router with either a LAN cable or the router's Wi-Fi network.

 Make sure you use a router that is designed for unattended setups.
 Do not use low cost consumergrade routers intended for business or leisure travel.
-A more expensive professional router will quickly 2024-04-29 09:07 11/28 start pay for itself, and you won't have wasted journeys simply to perform a re-set.
+A more expensive professional router will quickly pay for itself, and you won't have wasted journeys simply to perform a re-set.
 Examples of such professional routers are the H685 4G LTE from Proroute, as well as the Industrial 4G router range from Pepwave.